It4innovations/snailwatch/docs/server-deploy.rst

 .. code-block:: bash

+    # Start using Docker (MongoDB instance has to be available in its network)
+    $ docker run -e "ADMIN_TOKEN=abc" -p 5000:5000 sw-server

+    # Start directly
     $ python start.py

-    # or if using Docker (MongoDB instance has to be available in its network)
-    $ docker run -e"ADMIN_TOKEN=abc" -p 5000:5000 snailwatch-server